 Admission is selective and based upon available facilities and resources in the community and within Galen.
-Applicants may apply for admission into the program for the Spring, Summer, Fall, or Winter quarter.
+Applicants may apply for admission into the program for the Spring, Summer, Fall, or Winter quarter (PN/VN Program, ADN Program, and BSN Program, Prelicensure Option) or Spring, Summer, or Fall semester (BSN Program, RN to BSN Option and MSN Program).
 Acceptance into the desired program will be made after a review of the applicant's file.
 Students may be accepted up to the third day of classes, subject to approval by the Program Administrator (or designee).
 The Program Administrator is identified as the academic administrator of record with the State Board of Nursing.
-These responsibilities are assumed by an academic administrator and may have the title of Program Administrator, Assistant Dean, Associate Dean, Dean, Regional Dean, or Executive Dean or other.
+These responsibilities are assumed by an academic administrator and may have the title of Program Director, Assistant Dean, Associate Dean, Dean, Regional Dean, Executive Dean, or other.
 An applicant, previously enrolled at Galen who did not graduate and who is not seeking program re-entry, needs Program Administrator (or designee) approval prior to acceptance into another program.
-Please refer to the Galen College Administration section or a listing of academic administrators.
+Please refer Galen College Administration section for a listing of academic administrators.

-Requirements VN Program ADN Program BSN Program VNProgram LVN to ADN Bridge Option Prelicensure Option General Admission Requirements General Admission Requirements Must be a high school graduate, possess a General Education Development (GED) diploma or other recognized high school equivalency test.
-Must be able to communicate effectively in English. entrance test scores of TESTING REQUIREMENTS The Multilevel PAX is the College's official entrance examination.
-Applicants may be granted acceptance into the College based upon equivalen entrance test scores on other qualifying examinations, including the ACT, SAT, HESI A2, PAX-PN/RN, and TEAS, or evidence of a previously earne bachelor's degree or higher from an accredited institution.
-Admission test scores must have been earned within the last five years.
-ACT 19 18 20 SAT Exam taken on or after 03/05/16 1025 980 1100 Multilevel PAX 90 81 Galen PN/VN graduates are not required to take the Multilevel PAX Examination.
-101 Any individual wishi Any individual wishing to retake the Multilevel PAX examination is required to wait a minimum of 60 days before being eligible to repeat.
-The Multilevel PAX examination may not be taken more than three times within a 12-month period.
-Earned Degree Have an earned diploma in practical/vocational nursing GPA 2.5 or better on a 4.0 scale from a PN/VN program.
+Undergraduate Programs ADN Program BSN Progr Program Requirements Program Two-year Option LPN/LVN to ADN Bridge Option Prelicensure Option RN to BSN Option General Admission Requirements school eq uivalency test. aduate, possess a General Education Development (GED) d iploma, or other recognized high entrance test scores on other qualify ying examinatio TESTING REQUIREMENTS examination.
+Applicants may be granted acceptance into t ns, including the ACT, SAT, HESI A2, PAX-PN/RN, and TEAS, red institution.
+Admission test scores must have been earn or evidence of a previously earne ACT 18 19 18 20 SAT Exam taken on or after 03/05/16 980 1030 980 1100 Multilevel PAX 78 95 90 Galen PN/VN graduates are not required to take the Multilevel PAX Examination.
+101 X examination is required to wait a minimum of 60 days be may not be taken more than three times within a 12-mor Earned Degree An earned diploma in practical/vocational nursing.
+An earned associate degre or diploma in nursing from a accredited registered nursing (RN) program or institution GPA 2.5 or better on a 4.0 scale from a PN/VN program.
 Galen PN/VN graduates with a GPA of 2.0 or greater qualifies for the Galen LPN/LVN to ADN Bridge Option.
-Licensure Must provide proof of current, active, unencumbered PN licensure , unless the applicant begins the ADN program, LPN/LVN to ADN Bridge Option within six months of completing Galen's PN program.
-Students accepted into Galen's ADN program, LPN/LVN to ADN Bridge option within six months of graduating from Galen's PN/VN program will be required to provide proof of current, active, unencumbered PN/VN license as a course registration requirement for PNS 202 LPN/LVN to RN Role Transition.
+2.0 or better o a 4.0 scale from an ADN progra Licensure Must provide proof of current, active, unencumbered PN licensure , unless the applicant begins the ADN program, LPN/LVN to ADN Bridge Option within six months of completing Galen's PN program.
+Students accepted into Galen's ADN program, LPN/LVN to ADN Bridge Option within six months of graduating from Galen's PN/VN program will be required to provide proof of current, active, unencumbered PN/VN license as a course registration requirement for PNS 202 LPN/LVN to RN Role Transition.
+Must provide proof of currer active, unencumbered RN licensure to practice as a registered nurs in the United States.

-\Galen's prelicensure programs consist of the PN/VN Program, the ADN Program (Two-year and LPN/LVN to ADN Bridge options), and the BSN Program, Prelicensure Option.
+Galen's prelicensure programs consist of the PN/VN Program, the ADN Program (Two-year and LPN/LVN to ADN Bridge options), and the BSN Program, Prelicensure Option.
 Applicants that have a previously earned baccalaureate degree and a cumulative GPA of 2.0 or better on a 4.0 scale are not required to submit a college admission score.